Here are the best ways to get your voice back to normal once it goes hoarse.

 Speak from your diaphragm

 If and when you do speak with a hoarse voice, use a steady current of air to do so.
 In practice, that means relaxing your neck muscles and breathing from your diaphragm.
-It’ll take some of the pressure off your vocal cords.
+It’ll take some of the pressure off your vocal folds.

 If you’ve experienced a change in your voice for more than two weeks, see a specialist, such as an otolaryngologist or laryngologist.
 In most cases, the problem can be treated right away once a professional diagnoses you.